ramid-tech/ramid-tech/README.md

 I’m a cybersecurity student who’s early in the learning process and enjoying every step of it.
 This GitHub is where I keep track of the labs, scripts, and small projects I work on as I build my skills.

+---

 ### What I’m learning right now
 - Python scripting
 - Linux fundamentals
 - Networking basics
 - Core cybersecurity concepts

+---

 ### Tools I’ve been using
 - Kali Linux
 - Windows and macOS
 - Python
 - Basic networking tools

+---

+### Projects
+<a href="https://github.com/ramid-tech/Simple-Log-Analyzer/tree/main" target="_blank">Simple Log Analyzer</a>

+---

 ### What you’ll find here
 - Cybersecurity labs and practice work
 - Beginner Python scripts
 - Linux and networking exercises
 - School and personal learning projects

+---

 ### My goal
 To build a solid foundation in cybersecurity, get hands-on experience, and keep improving over time.